vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/01-introduction.md

 FastEndpoints is, in it's own words, "a developer friendly alternative to Minimal APIs and MVC".

 Ultimately, it offers a different way to structure our code.

-Nothing under the hood is fundamentally different to any large degree, rather it presents a friendly wrapper around much of the functionality we tend to use when building APIs.
+Nothing under the hood is fundamentally different to any large degree, mostly just a friendly wrapper around much of the functionality we already to use when building APIs in .NET.
  -->

 ---